colinjlacy/golang-ast-inspection/README.md

-# golang-ast-inspection
+# Golang HTTP Profiler

-Minimal eBPF-backed HTTP syscall profiler plus a tiny test service and traffic generator.
-Everything is wired for x86_64 Ubuntu (20/22/23) and Go 1.25.
+Minimal eBPF-backed HTTP syscall profiler written in Golang, plus a tiny test service and traffic generator.

+**It currently only runs on Linux.** If you want to run it on a Mac, you'll need a VM.
+I could not get it working in a Linux container, although that could have something to do with the corporate security profile installed on my machine.

 ## What’s here
 - `cmd/server`: basic HTTP service on port 8080 with `/`, `/healthz`, `/echo`, `/slow`.